 The choice of a Secure Environment is guided by a risk analysis considering all layers of an M2M application, though it should leverage where possible on capabilities provided by the M2M Service Layer or the Underlying Network, e.g. UICC in 3GPP and 3GPP2 networks, or Trusted Execution Environment requirements.

 There is no assumption made on the particular implementation of the Secure Environment.
-A SE may be implemented as an independent HW Security Element or as an integrated SW function.
+A SE may be implemented as an independent HW Secure Element or as an integrated SW function.
 Each Secure Environment can be associated with one certain Security Level depending on the particular implementation of the SE.
 Different Secure Environments provide different Security Levels and protection levels as indicated in table 6.3.1-1.

 Table 6.3.1-1: Classification of Protection levels